Top 10 Reasons to Learn C++

 10. C++ is Portable

-Programs developed in C++ can be moved from one platform to another.
+Program developed in C++ that can be moved from one platform to another.
 This is one of the main reasons that applications requiring multi-platform or multi-device development often use C++.